Adaptive debiased machine learning using data-driven model selection techniques: Proofs for Section

-\begin{proof}[Proof of Theorem \ref{theorem::oracleRegularity}] By Theorem \ref{theorem::oracleEff} and that $\Psi_0(P_0) = \Psi(P_0)$, the ADMLE $\widehat{\psi}_n$ is asymptotically linear for $\Psi$ at $P_0$ with influence function being the efficient influence function of $\Psi_0$.
-Since $\Psi_0(P) = \Psi(P)$ for all $P \in \mathcal{M}_0$, regularity of the ADMLE for $\Psi_0$ over $\mathcal{M}_{np}$ implies that the ADMLE is regular for $\Psi$ over the oracle submodel $\mathcal{M}_0$.
+\begin{proof}[Proof of Theorem \ref{theorem::oracleRegularity}] By Theorem \ref{theorem::oracleEff} and that $\Psi_0(P_0) = \Psi(P_0)$, the ADML estimator $\widehat{\psi}_n$ is asymptotically linear for $\Psi$ at $P_0$ with influence function being the efficient influence function of $\Psi_0$.
+Since $\Psi_0(P) = \Psi(P)$ for all $P \in \mathcal{M}_0$, regularity of the ADML estimator for $\Psi_0$ over $\mathcal{M}_{\mathrm{np}}$ implies that the ADML estimator is regular for $\Psi$ over the oracle submodel $\mathcal{M}_0$.
 Under the loss-based tangent space conditions, we have by Theorem \ref{theorem::lossbasedEIF} that $D_{0,P_0}$ is the efficient influence function of $\Psi$ relative to $\mathcal{M}_0$.
-Thus, the ADMLE is asymptotically linear with influence function equal to the efficient influence function of $\Psi$ relative to $\mathcal{M}_0$.
-It follows that the ADMLE is asymptotically efficient \citep{vandervaart2000asymptotic}.\end{proof}
+Thus, the ADML estimator is asymptotically linear with influence function equal to the efficient influence function of $\Psi$ relative to $\mathcal{M}_0$.
+It follows that the ADML estimator is asymptotically efficient \citep{vandervaart2000asymptotic}.\end{proof}

 \begin{proof}[Proof of Theorem \ref{theorem::irreg}]

 We assumed that $\Psi$ is pathwise differentiable at $P_0$ relative to $\mathcal{M}$ with efficient influence function $D_{\mathcal{M},P_0}$.
 Using that $\Psi_0(P_0) = \Psi(P_0)$, we first observe that